Chapter 8. Fiancé' Honors and Protects MeElizabeth Lin Johnson

 We went to the County Fair and spent more time looking at the animals than the carnival rides but he did foolishly try to win a teddy bear for me.
 He had to settle on a pair of fuzzy dice to hang from his car mirror.

-We did things which didn’t cost much like roller skate at the rink on the Alameda, watch San Jose State’s football team lose, and go to the Rosicrucian Museum and look at mummies which were free.
+We did things which didn’t cost much like roller skate at the rink on the Alameda, watch San Jose State’s football team lose and go to the Rosicrucian Museum and look at mummies which was free.
 Once, we spent an evening at San Francisco Airport and watched international travelers arrive and depart to exotic locations.
 He took me to my senior ball with a dress I made.

 He continued to live at home after his January graduation and employment to be next door to me and save money.
 All went orderly to the path to our marriage except one issue, the military draft.

-His student draft deferment ended on graduation.
+His student draft deferment ended on his January graduation.
 Our wedding was not until my graduation in June.
-The draft could swoop down like it did on my older brother Rickie and take him away.
-The Vietnam War required draftee fodder.
+The draft could swoop down, like it did on my older brother Rickie, and take him away.
 Losing Ricki two years earlier in Vietnam seared draft’s danger in my mind.
-While he said we would marry regardless, his being in the army was not the requisite security promised.
-His draft status initially kept our scheduled marriage uncertain, my future vague, and our marriage unassured, despite the engagement.
+His uncertain draft status after his graduation kept our scheduled marriage uncertain and my future vague despite our engagement.

 Mom became more pleased with our engagement as she knew him better due to his "honoring and protecting me" but still lectured about not getting pregnant.
 Like the nuns, she didn’t talk specifics, just, don't be bad girl, inferring I was to remain a virgin.
 Once my marriage was assured with the removal of draft risk and his “good job”, however, being a virgin on the altar was no longer essential to me.